waiting-for-dev/devise-jwt/README.md

 By default, only requests without format are processed.

+#### token_header

+Request/response header which will transmit the JWT token.
+Make sure you configure this header as described in [Model configuration](#model-configuration)

+Defaults to 'Authorization'

 #### aud_header

 Request header which content will be stored to the `aud` claim in the payload.